 Dumfries House is a beautiful house built 1754-59 by the Adams brothers with its associated estate.
 It is located on the outskirts of Old Cumnock, on the road to Ochiltree.
 The house belonged to the Marquis of Bute, having been largely the creation of the 3rd Marquess.
 There are private papers belonging to the estate, including details of staff and employees, but they are still in the hands of the Crichton-Stuart family.
 The Archivist for the estate may be contacted at: Andrew McLean, Archivist, Mount Stuart House and Gardens, Isle of Bute PA20 9LR, Scotland; Telephone: 01700 503877, Facsimile: 01700-505313.

-- The transcription of the section for Old Cumnock from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Old Cumnock from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.